27 Mar How to Protect Your Church with Access Control

 A major bright spot in this security challenge is the high level of adaptability of the cloud-based, wireless PDK solution already in place.

-Right now, both a lockdown and a lockout can be initiated from a quickly accessible wired button installed at a convenient location.
+Right now, both a lock-down and a lockout can be initiated from a quickly accessible wired button installed at a convenient location.
 When pressed, it locks the doors and disables the outside keypad.
-There is also a wired “all clear” button elsewhere in the building that must be pushed to reverse the lockdown and lockout.
+There is also a wired “all clear” button elsewhere in the building that must be pushed to reverse the lock-down and lockout.

 Because the PDK solution is scalable, when needed, just hang another door controller and jump it on to the wireless network configuration.
-The PDK system allows you to easily add more doors without running access-control banana cable through the whole facility.
+The PDK system allows you to easily add more doors without running an access-control banana cable through the whole facility.

-Furthermore, PDK access control is adaptable to change according to the needs of your specific location.
+Additionally, PDK access control is adaptable to change according to the needs of your specific location.
 Through Zions Security, PDK offers a wide range of different access point readers to suit your needs.
 If PDK is not right for you, we also have options available through alarm.com!